simplex-chat/simplex-chat/README.md

 SimpleX Chat founder

-## Disclaimer
+## Disclaimers

-[SimpleX protocols and security model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) was reviewed and had many improvements in v1.0.0; we are currently arranging for the independent implementation audit.
+[SimpleX protocols and security model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) was reviewed, and had many breaking changes and improvements in v1.0.0.

+The security audit was performed in October 2022 by [Trail of Bits](https://www.trailofbits.com/about), and most fixes were released in v4.2.0 – see [the announcement](./blog/20221108-simplex-chat-v4.2-security-audit-new-website.html).

-You are likely to discover some bugs - we would really appreciate if you use it and let us know anything that needs to be fixed or improved.
+SimpleX Chat is still a relatively early stage platform (the mobile apps were released in March 2022), so you may discover some bugs and missing features.
+We would really appreciate if you let us know anything that needs to be fixed or improved.

+The default servers configured in the app are provided on the best effort basis.
+We are currently not guaranteeing any SLAs, although historically our servers had over 99.9% uptime each.

+We have never provided or have been requested access to our servers or any information from our servers by any third parties.
+If we are ever requested to provide such access or information, we will be following due legal process.

+We do not log IP addresses of the users and we do not perform any traffic correlation on our servers.
+If transport level security is critical you must use Tor or some other similar network to access messaging servers.
+We will be improving the client applications to reduce the opportunities for traffic correlation.

+Please read more in [Terms & privacy policy](./PRIVACY.md).

+## Security contact

+To report a security vulnerability, please send us email to chat@simplex.chat.
+We will coordinate the fix and disclosure.
+Please do NOT report security vulnerabilities via GitHub issues.

+Please treat any findings of possible traffic correlation attacks allowing to correlate two different conversations to the same user, other than covered in [the threat model](https://github.com/simplex-chat/simplexmq/blob/stable/protocol/overview-tjr.md#threat-model), as security vulnerabilities, and follow this disclosure process.

 ## License